Remnants of my Father

 Dad pushed his way into my thoughts.

-On Christmas Eve my family gathered to open gifts.
+I recalled the many Christmases my family gathered to open gifts.
 After the obligatory photos in front of the tinsel decorated Christmas tree dad handed my older siblings and myself sharp knives.

-He demonstrated how to carefully cut the Christmas wrapping paper and bows from our gifts and how to stack it in a neat pile.
+We will reuse this paper next Christmas, he said.
+He took a gift and demonstrated how to carefully cut the Christmas wrapping paper and bows from it.
+Then he stacked the paper in a neat pile.

 By the time I was a teenager, I’d seen and reused some of the same green, red and gold paper a dozen times or more.